Z3Prover/PerformanceTest/README.md

     * Azure worker - application that measures performance in azure batch.
     * Nightly runner - application that starts nightly performance tests.
 Is scheduled to run in batch every 24 hours.
     * Azure Active Directory (AAD) application - an entity required to authenticate azure worker, nightly web app, and nightly runner in azure (if an AAD application with the given name exists already, you will be prompted to use it or create a new one).
     * A self-signed certificate as credentials for AAD application.
+Certificate (as base64-encoded pfx) and the password to its private key are also stored in the key vault.

     You should also use this script to update the certificate credentials for AAD application.